OGGM/OpenDataHack2018-Glaciers/docs/slides.md

 Quote from Marzeion et al., 2012:

-_"Glaciers are natural low-pass filter of the climate system..."_
+_"Glaciers are natural low-pass filters of the climate system..."_

-_"... but the low-pass filter comes without a manual"_  <!-- .element: class="fragment" -->
+_"... but the filter comes without a manual."_  <!-- .element: class="fragment" -->

 ---